leematos/slate/README.md

   </tr>
   </table>

-## Making your Configuration ##

-Slate will use the [global config](https://github.com/jigish/slate/blob/master/Slate/default.slate) by default .
-If you'd like to build your own configuration just add a ".slate" file to the current user's home directory.
-This configuration will be loaded when you start Slate.
-You can also re-load the config using the "Load Config" menu option on the status menu.
-(Load config may not change your config.
-In that case, restart Slate and the changes will be applied).

-The easiest and most useful place to start is with bindings.

 ### The `bind` Directive ###

 The `bind` directive follows the following format (tokens may be separated by any number of spaces):